 As with queues, subscribers to a topic can read messages using either ReceiveAndDelete or PeekLock.
 Unlike queues, however, a single message sent to a topic can be received by multiple subscriptions.
 This approach, commonly called publish and subscribe (or pub/sub), is useful whenever multiple applications are interested in the same messages.
 By defining the right filter, each subscriber can tap into just the part of the message stream that it needs to see.

 Both queues and topics provide one-way asynchronous communication through a broker.
 Traffic flows in just one direction, and there's no direct connection between senders and receivers.
-But what if you don't want this?
+But what if you don't want this connection?
 Suppose your applications need to both send and receive messages, or perhaps you want a direct link between them and you don't need a broker to store messages.
 To address scenarios such as this, Service Bus provides relays, as Figure 4 shows.

 Figure 4: Service Bus relay provides synchronous, two-way communication between applications.